 Family time.
 Tonight is game night and you’re spoilt for choice between Russian Roulette and Trivial Pursuit (Pseudoscience Edition).

-Go to bed, happy in the knowledge that you’ve once again survived another day without being infected by immunity.
+Go to bed, happy in the knowledge that you’ve survived another day without becoming infected with immunity.